YESCARTA and the treatment process explained (8:21)

 Your T cells are modified to become CAR T cells

 Your separated T cells are sent to a laboratory where a special receptor called a CAR, or chimeric antigen receptor, is added to them.
 This special connector improves your T cells’ ability to latch onto cancer cells and destroy them.

 The process of transforming your T cells into YESCARTA CAR T cells can take 2–3 weeks.
 Once your cells are ready, you’ll receive 3 days of low‑dose chemotherapy.
 This helps prepare your body to accept your new YESCARTA cells.

 On your scheduled treatment day, you and a caregiver will go to your Authorized Treatment Center.
-You’ll receive a one-time, up to 30-minute infusion that puts millions of your own cancer-fighting CAR T cells into your body.
+You’ll receive a single, up to 30-minute infusion that puts millions of your own cancer-fighting CAR T cells into your body.

 Your progress is monitored

 Your safety and care are top priority and your healthcare team will monitor you daily at the Authorized Treatment Center for at least 7 days after receiving YESCARTA.
 The healthcare team at the Authorized Treatment Center is thoroughly trained to help manage and treat any complications that may occur.